 - Applying Remote Sensing to Forest Health Issues Related to Invasive Species (Year 5), Co-PI with J.M.
 Hassett, Jan 06 - Jul 07, NASA.

-Projects in education
+Projects in education and outreach

 - SUNY Sustainability: A Climate Changes Solutions Curriculum, Co-PI with D.L.
 Johnson, R.E.
 Beal, R. Malmsheimer, and C.M.
 Spuches, Jul 09 - Dec 10, NASA.